What is a Semantic Layer? The Data Foundation for Scalable Analytics and AI Across Organizations

 • Customers, however, only need to see a clear menu that presents dishes in a simple and understandable way.

-This structure enables data analysts, data scientists, and business users to interact with data using consistent definitions and relationships without needing deep technical expertise.
+This structure enables data analysts, data scientists, and business users to interact with data using consistent definitions and relationships, without requiring deep technical expertise.

 Benefits of a Semantic Layer

-A centralized semantic layer solves this problem by maintaining a single source of truth for business logic.
+• A centralized semantic layer establishes a single source of truth for business logic

 Self-Service Analytics for business users